Arize-ai/openinference/python/examples/dspy-rag-fastapi/README.md

 ## Introduction

 This project is a full-stack application designed to leverage natural language processing capabilities entirely locally and to integrate with the [DSPy](https://github.com/stanfordnlp/dspy) framework developed by StanfordNLP.
 It features a [FastAPI](https://github.com/tiangolo/fastapi) backend for processing and a [Streamlit](https://streamlit.io) frontend for interactive user interfaces.
-This implementation utilizes OpenAI for language and embedding models, [Chroma DB](https://github.com/chroma-core/chroma) for vector storage, and [Arize Phoenix](https://github.com/Arize-ai/phoenix) for observability.
+This implementation utilizes OpenAI for language and embedding models, [Weaviate](https://github.com/weaviate/weaviate) for vector storage, and [Arize Phoenix](https://github.com/Arize-ai/phoenix) for observability.

 ## Features

 -   **OpenAI Integration**: Leverages OpenAI for language and embedding models.
--   **Chroma DB Vector Storage**: Utilizes Chroma DB for efficient, scalable vector storage, enabling quick and precise information retrieval.
+-   **Weaviate DB Vector Storage**: Utilizes Weaviate DB for efficient, scalable vector storage, enabling quick and precise information retrieval.
 -   **Arize Phoenix Observability**: Integrates Arize Phoenix for real-time monitoring and analytics, aiding in performance improvement and system health tracking.
 -   **FastAPI Backend**: Offers robust and scalable API endpoints for interacting with the NLP models and performing various queries and compilations.
 -   **Streamlit Frontend**: Provides an intuitive and interactive UI for users to easily interact with the backend services, improving the overall user experience.

 ## Architecture

-This full-stack application combines the DSPy Framework with OpenAI, Arize Phoenix, and Chroma DB in a cohesive ecosystem.
+This full-stack application combines the DSPy Framework with OpenAI, Arize Phoenix, and Weaviate DB in a cohesive ecosystem.
 Here's a brief overview of the system components:

 -   **DSPy Framework**: Serves as the core for language model interactions, offering advanced NLP capabilities.
 -   **OpenAI**: Acts as the backend engine for language understanding and generation.
--   **Chroma**: Provides efficient vector storage solutions, essential for NLP tasks like semantic search.
+-   **Weaviate**: Provides efficient vector storage solutions, essential for NLP tasks like semantic search.
 -   **Arize Phoenix**: Enhances visibility into the application's performance and health.
 -   **FastAPI**: Facilitates the backend logic, handling API requests and responses.
 -   **Streamlit**: Creates the frontend interface, enabling users to engage with the backend services visually.